JetBrains/kotlin-web-site/docs/topics/tour/kotlin-tour-null-safety.md

 ## Use safe calls

 To safely access properties of an object that might contain a `null` value, use the safe call operator `?.`.
-The safe call operator returns `null` if the object is `null`.
+The safe call operator returns `null` if either the object or one of its accessed properties is `null`.
 This is useful if you want to avoid the presence of `null` values triggering errors in your code.

 In the following example, the `lengthString()` function uses a safe call to return either the length of the string or `null`: